 c) Do you need “formal glossary development”? – This is creating a glossary of all important keywords related to the project such as technical terms or brand names, etc.

-d) Do you need “desktop publishing” – This is formatting any translated documents to match the source in terms of design, fonts, graphics that might be accessible via your website such as brochures to download, etc.
+d) Do you need “desktop publishing” – This is formatting any translated documents to match the source in terms of design, fonts, and graphics that might be accessible via your website such as brochures to download, etc.

 e) Do you need “Copywriting” – This is authoring original content in another language and can sometimes be referred to as “transcreation” which is translation + copywriting and is common for marketing or ad copy.